realprogrammersusevim/email-classifier/README.md

 Once you have the training dataset and you've run the `train.py` script you should be left with a `model.pth` file that you can use to classify and categorize spam and ham email.

+## TODO

+Use the model to classify new emails as they come in and automatically move them to Junk if they're identified as junk.